dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 sudo pmset -a hibernatemode 0
 ```

+## Installer fails with "an error occurred preparing the software update"

+This issue can be faced in the second phase of the installer with black background and Apple logo, cause of this issue is unknown.
+To possibly resolve this issue, keep rebooting into 'macOS Installer' (the second phase) multiple times until it ultimately goes through.

 ## How to Boot Recovery through OpenCore Legacy Patcher

 By default, the patcher will try to hide extra boot options such as recovery from the user.
 To make them appear, simply press the `Spacebar` key while inside OpenCore's Picker to list all boot options.